The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

-We use the MultiDark BDM catalogs constructed for the overdensity $360 \, \rho_{\rm back}(z)$ to facilitate the comparison with the HOD modeling presented in \citet{White2011}.
-However, as stated before, our results do not depend on halo mass definition since halo matching is done using the maximum circular velocity $V_{\rm max}$ of either distinct haloes or subhaloes.
-We use redshift $z=0.53$, which is close to the peak value of the BOSS-CMASS sample (see Fig.~\ref{fig:CMASS}).
+We use the MultiDark BDM catalogues constructed for the overdensity $360 \, \rho_{\rm back}(z)$ to facilitate the comparison with the HOD modelling presented in \citet{White2011}.
+However, as stated before, our results do not depend on halo mass definition since halo matching is done using the peak maximum circular velocity of either distinct haloes or subhaloes.
+For the HAM to the BOSS-CMASS sample we choose a redshift of $z=0.53$ and an effective number density of $n_* \equiv 3.6\times10^{-4}\,h^{3}\,\Mpc^{-3}$ (see Fig.~\ref{fig:CMASS}).
+However, our clustering results are mostly insensitive to small deviations around these fiducial values as it is shown in appendices~\ref{app:ab} and~\ref{app:ac} respectively.

-To model the effect of galaxy peculiar velocities in the redshift measurements, we transform the coordinates of our (sub)haloes to redshift-space using ${\bf s}={\bf x}$ + ${\bf v\cdot\hat{r}}/(aH)$, where ${\bf x}$ and ${\bf v}$ are their position and peculiar velocity vectors respectively, $a$ is the scale factor and $H$ is the Hubble constant.
-We compute the two-dimensional correlation function $\xi(\sigma,\pi)$ of our catalog counting the number of ``galaxy'' tracers in bins parallel ($\pi$) and perpendicular ($\sigma$) to the line-of-sight.
-When estimating the projected correlation function, we count all pairs along the parallel direction out to $\pi_{\rm max}\sim100\,\Mpch$.
+To model the effect of galaxy peculiar velocities in the redshift measurements, we transform the coordinates of our simulated (sub)haloes to redshift-space using ${\bf s}={\bf x}$ + ${\bf v\cdot\hat{r}}/(aH)$, where ${\bf x}$ and ${\bf v}$ are their position and peculiar velocity vectors respectively, $a$ is the scale factor and $H$ is the Hubble constant.
+We compute the two-dimensional correlation function $\xi(\sigma,\pi)$ of our catalogue counting the number of ``galaxy'' tracers in bins parallel ($\pi$) and perpendicular ($\sigma$) to the line-of-sight.
+When estimating the projected correlation function, we count all pairs along the parallel direction out to $\pi_{\rm max}=200\,\Mpch$ using linearly-spaced bins.
+We have checked that our model projected correlation function has already converged for $\pi_{\rm max}\approx100\,h^{-1}\,{\rm Mpc}$.